 What is Depreciation Tax Shield?

 Depreciation Tax Shield is the tax saved resulting from the deduction of depreciation expense from the taxable income and can be calculated by multiplying the tax rate with the depreciation expense.
 Companies using accelerated depreciation method (higher depreciation in initial years) are able to save more taxes due to higher value of tax shield.
 However, the straight-line depreciation method the depreciation shield is lower.

 Depreciation Tax Shield Formula

-Depreciation tax shield Formula = Tax Rate x Depreciation Expense
+Depreciation tax shield = Tax Rate x Depreciation Expense

 If company XYZ has a depreciation expense of $50,000 and the tax rate is 30%, then the calculation of depreciation tax shied will be as follows –

 Depreciation tax shield = 30% x $50,000 = $15,000

-Let us look at a detailed example of the depreciation tax shield when a company prepares its tax income 1) accounting for depreciation expense and 2) not taking depreciation expense.
+Let us look at a detailed example when a company prepares its tax income 1) accounting for depreciation expense and 2) not taking depreciation expense.

 Case 1 – Taxable Income (with Depreciation Expense)

 Tax rate considered int he example is 40%.

 The Amount of Tax to be paid is calculated as –